-- Bushfires are an ancient presence in Australia, and for more than 40 thousand years Aboriginal people have skillfully managed fires to sustain biodiversity and reinforce vegetation boundaries, like the edges between forest and grasslands.
+- Bushfires are an ancient presence in Australia.
+For over 40 thousand years, Aboriginal people have skillfully managed fires to sustain biodiversity and reinforce vegetation boundaries, like the edges between forest and grasslands.

 What contributes to bushfires?

-- Dryness, temperature, fuel load, wind speed, humidity that are contributing factors to bushfires.
+- Dryness, temperature, fuel load, wind speed, and humidity contribute to bushfires.

-- The temperature of Australia has increased at 1 degree Celsius since 1910 according to the Bureau of Meteorology.
-And IPCC says that it is the greenhouse gases concentrations in the atmosphere that caused the increase in temperature.
-Hot weather increases bushfire risks.
+- Hot weather increases bushfire risks.
+The temperature of Australia has increased by 1 degree Celsius since 1910, according to the Bureau of Meteorology.
+IPCC says that the greenhouse gas concentrations in the atmosphere caused the increase in temperature.

-- The increasing amount of dry fuel loads like the forest and scrub is linked to increased amounts of carbon emissions because carbon acts like a fertilizer to plants and increases its growth.
+- The increasing amount of dry fuel loads like the forest and scrub is linked to increased carbon emissions because carbon acts like a fertiliser to plants and boosts their growth.

-- Higher temperatures accelerate evaporation and extend the growing season for vegetation in many parts of the Australia which results to increased evaporation which takes place when water is drawn out from the soil and evaporates from the leaves and flowers.
-This results in drier air even if it had the same amount of rain.
+- Higher temperatures accelerate evaporation and extend the growing season for vegetation in many parts of Australia, resulting in increased evaporation when water is drawn out from the soil and evaporates from the leaves and flowers.
+This would result in drier air even if it had the same rain.

-- Weather patterns show that starting 2019 up to 2020, summer has been unusually warm and dry for large parts of Australia.
-It has recorded its hottest month in January 2019, third hottest July, and hottest October day in areas.
+- Weather patterns show that summer has been hot starting 2019 up to 2020 and dry for large parts of Australia.
+It has recorded its hottest month in January 2019, the third hottest July, and the hottest October day in areas.

 Indigenous burning, a solution to prevent massive bushfires?

-The ideal approach to bushfire management would be to reinstate these Indigenous burning practices, but drastic changes over the last 200 years make it an impossible dream in many settings (Bowman, 2019).
+The ideal approach to bushfire management would be to reinstate these Indigenous burning practices, but drastic changes over the last 200 years have made it an impossible dream in many settings (Bowman, 2019).

-“Indigenous Fire Management” (2019) says that this traditional use of fire management has been largely halted due to colonisation and removal of Aboriginal people from traditional lands, so the traditional burning was stopped.
-Large and uncontrolled wildfires have emerged usually in the dry season and impacts grazing pastures, infrastructure, and other assets.
+“Indigenous Fire Management” (2019) says that this traditional use of fire management has mainly been halted due to colonisation and removal of Aboriginal people from traditional lands, so the conventional burning was stopped.
+Large and uncontrolled wildfires usually emerge in the dry season and impact grazing pastures, infrastructure, and other assets.

 “The knowledge is held within the landscape.
 Once we learn how to read that landscape and interpret that knowledge, that’s when we can apply those fire practices,” explains Aboriginal community member Noel Webster (Korff, 2019).